top of page

 What acts are covered under Australian Law?

-• occuring repeatedly, or as single incidents.
+• that occur repeatedly, or as single incidents

-• between partners who live together (currently or previously in a married or de facto relationship), boyfriends, girlfriends or dates (both current or previous).
+• between partners who live together (currently or previously in a married or de facto relationship), boyfriends, girlfriends or dates (both current or previous)

-• within a domestic or family context - partners who live/have lived together (in a married or de facto relationship), parents, step-parents, siblings, step-siblings, extended family and kinship relationships.
-Extended family includes carers, foster-carers or co-residents who live together in a group home or similar.
+• within a domestic or family context - partners who live/have lived together (in a married or de facto relationship), parents, step-parents, siblings, step-siblings, extended family and kinship relationships, extended family includes carers, foster-carers or co-residents who live together in a group home or similar.

 The definitions of violence as recognized in Australian legislation can be found here: What is domestic and family violence? | Family Violence Law Help.
 Please visit the web page, as increasing your general education about this topic increases the possible levels of safety for the future.